-If you hear of a community that is seeking information on professional local government management, including adoption/retention of council-manager government or the creation of a position of professional local government management, please direct them to, Michele Frisby Director, Public Information.
-Michele handles all form of government requests and may be reached at MFRISBY@ICMA.org or at 202-962-3658.
+If you hear of a community that is seeking information on professional local government management, including adoption/retention of council-manager government or the creation of a position of professional local government management, direct them to Jason Grant, advocacy director, jgrant@icma.org.

-Because Senior Advisors often have high name recognition and acceptance due to their experience and knowledge, their advice and assistance are frequently sought by elected officials considering changing their form of government to the council-manager plan or other forms of professional management.
-You may also be called upon to assist in communities actively seeking to retain the council-manager form of government.
+Because Senior Advisors often have high name recognition and acceptance due to their experience and knowledge, their advice and assistance is frequently sought by elected officials considering changing their form of government to the council-manager plan or other forms of professional management.
+You might also be called upon to assist in communities actively seeking to retain the council-manager form of government.
 In both cases, the local government and all individuals involved benefit from a knowledgeable presentation about the advantages of the council-manager plan.
 ICMA has a generic PowerPoint presentation available and can customize it with statistics specific to that local government.

-In situations in which you are called upon to defend the council-manager plan, you will need to confer with the incumbent manager, previous managers, and elected officials to determine why the plan is being challenged.
+In situations where you are called upon to defend the council-manager plan, you will need to confer with the incumbent manager, previous managers, and elected officials to determine why the plan is being challenged.
 You also will need to familiarize yourself with the ordinance or charter.
-Can you identify reasons that the charter is not working?
+Can you identify reasons why the charter is not working?
 Is there a group working to abandon the plan?
 Why?
 Is there a group that is promoting the retention of council-manager?
 Be prepared to discuss your findings and conclusions with the manager and elected officials.